 Small Bathroom Organization Ideas

 If you have a small bathroom (and a lot of family to share it with), you have to use creative storage solutions.
+Here are some small bathroom organization tips!

 - Group similar products together into bins.
 When you are organizing your toiletries, be sure to group similar items in the same spot.
 All lotions should be together, make up, etc. This not only makes it easy to find what you are looking for but it helps you understand how much stuff you have of something.
 No more buying a duplicate item because you didn’t realize you had it already!